 Ignorant, or unknowingly wise, I’ve always followed my heart.

-Later, working for a big agriculture company and making a lot of money, I had the fortune of running into Rainbow Blossom’s marketing coordinator at a networking event.
+Later, working for a big agriculture company and making a lot of money, I had the fortune of running into a local food business's marketing coordinator at a networking event.
 When I told her what I did for a living, she scoffed at me and said, “I couldn’t imagine doing anything that wasn’t truly in line with my values”.
 I remember noticing the size of the diamond on her wedding ring and thinking it must be easy to live that way with an engagement of that measure.

 Judgmental and naive as I was, her words hit hard.
 Shortly after, I took our middle child for an ear tube consult.
 The doctor told me that women’s rights were the cause for antibiotic resistance and drove his work.
 No shit, he said that.
 I’d spent the last 10 years in agriculture managing products that worked with the gut to reverse antibiotic resistance in livestock and here this guy was telling me I was the cause.
 While I left seeing red, I gained a greater appreciation for family values and made a commitment to figure out a better way to balance work/life.
 Sometimes those that move you to extreme discomfort provide you a great service.